OmarEQMS/usoro-power-plant-matlab/ui/content/plant/loops-combustion.md

-Put it together for Test 6 (frequency drop): fans slow → `war` falls → fuel cross-limit clamps `cfld` → steam production falls → `psso` sags → master demand climbs → air demand rails at 5 V (it is already asking for more than the fans can give) → `c3md` winds up → the plant settles where *air* says it settles, ≈470 MW.
+Put it together for Test 6 (frequency drop): fans slow → `war` falls → fuel cross-limit clamps `cfld` → steam production falls → `psso` sags → master demand climbs → air demand rails at 5 V (it is already asking for more than the fans can give) → `c3md` saturates at its rail → the plant settles where *air* says it settles, ≈515 MW.
 Five loops, one bottleneck, no drama — which is the design's whole point.

 ::: code-map Where this page lives in the code
 | Concept | Code | Where |